Johnson & Johnson Vision supports EC survey on potential electronic Instructions for Use expansion

 eIFUs are mainly utilised for implantable medical devices.
 Image credit: ©zimmytws – adobe.stock.com

 Johnson & Johnson Vision has announced that it supports the new European Commission survey that will impact whether or not the European Commission (EC) will allow the use of electronic Instructions for Use (eIFU) for all professional use devices, which are mainly utilised for implantable medical devices.
-This may impact ophthalmic devices, including contact lenses, according to a news release.
+This may impact ophthalmic devices, including contact lenses, according to a statement.
 The survey will be open for healthcare professionals to submit their feedback until 11 October, 2024.

 The EC’s survey follows suit of trade associations Medtech Europe and Euromcontact, who also conducted surveys gathering feedback from healthcare professionals and contact lens users.
-The results, which were shared with EC, were overwhelmingly positive, the release said.
+The results, which were shared with EC, were overwhelmingly positive, the statement said.
 The EC’s goal in conducting its own survey is to validate the findings from the previous surveys, which could shape future policy decision regarding the expansion of eIFU legislation.

 The EC and EU Competent Authorities also reached an agreement in February 2024 to further evaluate the possibility of expanding the scope of products that are permitted to use eIFU.
 If the EC were to consider expansion of this scope, legislative changes would be necessary.